MeadowMidnight/pdth-ES/README.md

 Challenges have went through several changes:
 - Challenges now give 2x the amount of XP then they normally did in vanilla, making grinding less tedious and easier to level up from a new save.
+- Sentry Gun VS The World is now possible due to the player now being able to hold 4 sentry guns at once.
 - Repetitive challenges like weapon kills had their requirements lowered due to them being boring to complete.
 - Overdrill is now possible to trigger in Singleplayer.
 - Quick Hands is now possible because of the 0.1 second interaction times for defusing C4.
 (Yes, I know this is a band-aid and janky fix)